himmAllRight/himmAllRight-source/resources/templates/md/posts/Ansible-On-Pi-Cluster.md

 <!-- more -->

 ## Ansible
-Ansible is an open source configuration management and automation system, written in Python, and backed by [Red Hat](http://www.redhat.com)
+Ansible is an open source configuration management and automation system, written in Python, and backed by [Red Hat](http://www.redhat.com).
+It allows management of groups of computers through the use of modules, standalone units of work (ex: apt, ping, rpm, etc).
+Ansible is scriptable, via playbooks, a YAML file that can define a set of tasks to orchestrate on a single or group of computers.